Apium graveolens var. dulce

 - Per 100g (3.5oz): 12 calories, water 95g; sugar 1.4g, dietary fibre 1.83g; Fat 0.17g; Protein 0.69g and 28% RDA of vitamin K.

-- The stalks can also be used as a flavouring in soups, stews, and pot roasts.
+You can also use celery stalks as a flavouring in soups, stews, and pot roasts.

-- Fresh or dried celery leaves can be used to garnish soups or salads.
-They can also be cooked in soups, sauces or stock; or in braised dishes, stews and pot roasts to enhance flavour.
+Use fresh or dried celery leaves to garnish soups or salads.
+You can also cook them in soups, sauces or stock; or in braised dishes, stews and pot roasts to enhance flavour.

 The essential oil extracted from the celery seeds is a major flavouring agent in the food industry used to improve the taste and aroma of prepared foods, soups, meats, sauces,